aws-samples/serverless-patterns/s3-lambda-bedrock-annotations-cdk/README.md

 2. Amazon S3 sends an Object Created event to Amazon EventBridge.
 3. An Amazon EventBridge rule triggers the AWS Lambda function.
 4. The Lambda function reads the object, invokes Amazon Bedrock (Claude Sonnet) to generate a structured summary, keywords, and content classification.
-5. The AI-generated metadata is written back as an S3 annotation using the `PutObjectAnnotation` API.
+5. The AI-generated metadata is written back as an Amazon S3 annotation using the `PutObjectAnnotation` API.

 ## Deployment